preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ```
 ibmcloud ks worker replace --cluster <cluster name> --worker <worker IP>
 ```
+> Please note down the worker ID (attribute "id").
+You will need provide this to CFEE support so they can accurately update your cluster metadata in the management plane

 When the worker node is finished provisioning, the pods running the Cloud Foundry components will use the new worker node.
 ```
 ibmcloud ks cluster config <cluster name>